openspending/openspending/doc/model/design.rst

 Modeling/mapping schema
 -----------------------

-OpenSpending keeps an extensive set of metadata for each dataset.
-The metadata is used to create the physical model, query the generated data structures, pre-define reports (views) to run off the data and provide general infromation about the dataset.
+OpenSpending keeps an extensive set of metadata for each :py:class:`~.Dataset`.
+The metadata is used to create the physical model, query the generated data structures, pre-define reports (views) to run off the data and provide general information about the dataset.

 The metadata is stored in a specfied object structure, which is often represented as JSON.
 The basic layout is this::